 - the water content of the cabbage

-You need the dressing to just coat the salad – the salad should not be swimming in dressing.
+You only need enough dressing to coat the salad - the salad should not be swimming in the dressing.

-Start off by adding 3/4 of the dressing and mix well.
+Start by adding ¾ of the dressing and mix well.
 Add more dressing a little at a time until the desired consistency is reached.

 Stir well to combine.
 Taste for seasoning and add salt to your own taste, and plenty of freshly ground black pepper.